Migrating from Squarespace to Shopify

 Step 1: Export your store data from Squarespace

 The first step in store migration is to export the product, customer, and order data from Squarespace.
-When your export is complete, you'll have two CSV files saved to your computer that you can use to import your data into Shopify.
+When your export is complete, your computer downloads two CSV files containing your Squarespace data, which you can use to import that data into Shopify.

 From your Squarespace account, go to your orders page to download a CSV export file for orders and customer data.
 See Exporting orders for instructions.